 When a pick me girl constructs her personality around what men want her to be, she is shrinking and limiting her true self.
 The pick me girl doesn’t get to wear what she really wants to wear, like what she really wants to like, and enjoy her preferences without fear she will be rejected by men, or labeled, “just like other girls.”

 The pick me mentality denotes a woman who lives within restrictive, male-centric standards and that likely is painful to some degree.
-That’s not to say that society should accept problematic behaviors, but that we might try to find some empathy to understand that pick me girls potentially have not considered how their actions and beliefs contribute to sexism, internalized misogyny, and ultimately the continued oppression of women.
+That’s not to say that society should accept problematic behaviors.
+However, we might employ empathy to understand that pick me girls potentially have not considered how their actions and beliefs contribute to sexism, internalized misogyny, and ultimately the continued oppression of women.

 Instead of publicly shaming pick me girls, maybe we can attempt to extend an offer to provide perspective, empathy, and education.
 The pick me girl doesn’t have to accept that offer, but maybe it can create a productive conversation amongst women around how we can support each other, as opposed to tearing each other down.